goodoldneon/framework-load-test/README.md

 Run `docker build . -t server-load-test` to build the server Docker image.

-## Testing
+## Usage

-1. Start the server you want to load test.
+1. Start the server you want to load test:

    ```bash
    # Express